Time line for BComp Dissertation (Final Year Project) Report Submission

 a) Deadline for submission of Final Report:

-Students to submit ring-bound hardcopies of the report to supervisor, main evaluator and moderator directly.
+Students to submit soft-copy of report to supervisor and main evaluator directly.

 Wednesday, Week 12 of next semester 3.
 Presentation Reading Week